koding/tunnel/README.md

 Starting the "listener" test app.
 It listens on port 9001.
 This would be your web  application server.

 Listener: I am listening on port 9001
-Starting the  the client.
+Starting the tunnel client.
 Client Identifier: TestClient1

 Checking the list of connected clients.
 HTTP GET localhost:9057/clients: